CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Some applications may benefit from supporting both signature types, allowing flexibility based on the specific context or user role.
   - In hybrid implementations, clear policies should govern when each signature type is used.

+## Service Design

+Service designers MUST obtain a unique OID for their service outside the DomainAuth OID arc.
+E.g. randomly generated ones.
+- Include version information in their OID structure, or include version information in the service plaintexts.

+Services using DomainAuth MAY define additional validation rules beyond the core protocol requirements.
+These rules allow services to implement domain-specific security policies.

+1. **TTL Constraints:**
+  - Services MUST specify a maximum TTL for signatures.
+  - The TTL MUST be within the range of 1 second to the limit specified in {{maximum-validity-period}}.
+  - For the minimum TTL, several minutes is recommended to account for clock drift.
+  - Services SHOULD choose the shortest TTL that meets their requirements.
+2. **Content Type Restrictions:**
+  - Services MAY restrict the types of content that can be signed.
+  - Content type restrictions SHOULD be documented in the service specification.
+  - Verifiers SHOULD check content type compliance during verification.
+3. **Member Type Restrictions:**
+  - Services MAY restrict which member types can produce valid signatures.
+  - For example, a service might only accept signatures from users (not bots).
+  - Such restrictions SHOULD be enforced during verification.
+4. **Certificate Extensions:**
+  - Services MAY define custom certificate extensions for additional authorisation.
+  - Such extensions SHOULD be clearly documented.
+  - Verifiers MUST check for and validate any required extensions.

+Service designers SHOULD document their validation rules comprehensively to ensure consistent implementation across different verifiers.
+These rules SHOULD be designed to maintain the security properties of the DomainAuth protocol whilst addressing service-specific requirements.

 ## User Interface Guidelines

 1. **Signature Type Indication:** User interfaces SHOULD clearly indicate whether a signature is a member signature or an organisation signature with member attribution.
 Different visual indicators (icons, colors, labels) SHOULD be used to distinguish between the two signature types.
 2. **Attribution Presentation:** For organisation signatures, interfaces SHOULD clearly indicate that the member attribution is a claim made by the organisation, not cryptographic proof.
 Example phrasing: `Signed by example.com on behalf of alice` rather than `Signed by alice of example.com`.
 3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
 Advanced users SHOULD be able to view the complete verification process and results.
 4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
 Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

+Signatures from bots MUST be attributed to the organisation and the member name MUST be absent (not an empty string or at sign).

+User interfaces MUST NOT truncate user names or domain names, and they MUST visually distinguish the domain portion of identifiers.

 # Acknowledgements
 {:numbered="false"}